JetBrains/teamcity-documentation/topics/restoring-teamcity-data-from-backup.md

 See also details on the directories in the [TeamCity Data Directory](teamcity-data-directory.md) description.

-### Performing restore
+## Performing restore

+Since version 2019.2, TeamCity can automatically restore the backed up data.
+It also relies on the maintainDB utility, but performs all the necessary operations under the hood.
+To restore the backed up files on the first start of the TeamCity server:
+1. On the _TeamCity First Start_ step of the browser dialog, click __Restore from backup__.
+2. Enter an absolute path to the backup directory or upload a ZIP archive with the backed up data.
+3. Choose the target database and update it to the current version, if proposed by TeamCity.
+If you use an external database, configure its address and credentials.
+4. Proceed with the restoration.

+TeamCity will restore the data and display the maintainDB utility log.

-This document describes __only some__ of the `maintainDB` options.
+Alternatively, you can use the maintainDB utility manually.
+This section describes __only some__ of the `maintainDB` options.
 For the complete list of all available options, run `maintainDB` from the command line with no parameters.
 See also maintainDB [startup options](creating-backup-via-maintaindb-command-line-tool.md#maintainDB+Startup+Options).

-To perform restore from a backup file:
+To perform restore from a backup file via maintainDB:
 1. Install the TeamCity server from a `tar.gz` or `.exe` installation package.
 Do not start the TeamCity server.
 2. Create a new empty [TeamCity Data Directory](teamcity-data-directory.md).
-3. Select one of the options:
+3. Choose one of the options:
     * To restore the backup into a __new external database__, [create and configure an empty database](setting-up-an-external-database.md), configure a `database.properties` file with the database settings to be passed to the `restore` command later on and either place it into the `/config` subdirectory of the newly created [TeamCity Data Directory](teamcity-data-directory.md) or anywhere on your file system outside the TeamCity Data Directory.
     * To restore the data into the __same database the backup was created from__, proceed to the next step.
 4. Place the required [database drivers](setting-up-an-external-database.md#Database-specific+Steps) into the `lib/jdbc` subdirectory of the newly created [TeamCity Data Directory](teamcity-data-directory.md) directory.